AlteredM1nd/TeamProductivity/README.md

 - **Output Sheets**: "Output" (Personal Entry data), "OutputNE" (Non-Entry data)
 - **Report Sheets**: "ProductivityDashboard", "MonthlyBreakdown", "WeeklyBreakdown", "DailyBreakdown"

-## 🔒 Version History

-- **v4.3**: Added destination file selection for away time processing
-- **v4.2**: Enhanced sick/away time processing with field clearing
-- **Current**: Intelligent catch-up functionality and comprehensive reporting

-## 📞 Support

-For technical support or feature requests, refer to the code comments and the automatically generated "Info" sheet that explains all metrics and calculations in detail.

 ## 🤝 Contributing

 When modifying the code: